LarsNorlander/dev-diary/swift.md

 ### 12:04 PM

 So today I did the Missionaries and Cannibals problem.
 To my surprises, I didn't think you could solve this problem using search algorithms.
 In the book, breadth-first search is used to discover the fastest way to move all parties from one side to another.
 What I also found surprising was trying out the problem with a different number of missionaries and cannibals.
 The search algorithm found a solution for two but four up to nine yielded nothing (if I were doing things right).

+### 2:42 PM

+Went a little further today and started on the chapter about constraint-satisfaction problems.
+I got to the part for the Australian Map Coloring Problem and I found it interesting because I've seen the solution to this in Prolog.
+Now I've seen what it looks like implemented in Swift and it's given me a bit of a new perspective as well.